wivtech/Substrate-SupplyChain-UI/README.md

+# WiV Supply Chain UI

+The frontend UI for the WiV Supply Chain.
+UI is based on Substrate Front End Template.

-# Substrate Front End Template
+## Substrate Front End Template

 This template allows you to create a front-end application that connects to a [Substrate](https://github.com/paritytech/substrate) node back-end with minimal